The form contains errors

 Behind the scenes data showcases what’s hot in the world of group fitness… and what will be popular down the track.

 LES MILLS™ 12 New Zealand clubs are consistently a hotbed of activity.
 It is within these clubs’ studio walls that the Les Mills team pilot new programming and trial all new quarterly LES MILLS workout releases.
 The quarterly releases are trialed and edited up to 50 times before being released worldwide to the 18,000 clubs that license them.
 New programs are usually piloted in the New Zealand market for 6-12 months before being released into other global pilot clubs for a further 6-12 months.

 During this extensive trial and piloting process we record detailed attendance statistics.
 Not only does this data help us modify existing programs and improve clubs’ timetables, it gives us a strong understanding of current and emerging trends.
 This data shows that while the levels of program popularity vary across our clubs, the national macro trends are fairly consistent.
 We consider this information alongside the data we collect from 1,000 clubs internationally – and we find that the patterns we see in New Zealand are typically echoed in most, though not all, clubs around the globe.

 So what does the data show?
 The numbers from Les Mills New Zealand show these are the current trends:

-- Virtual class attendance continues to grow slowly, most notably in the cycle studio where virtual workouts are enabling us to run classes in off-peak times.
+Virtual class attendance continues to grow slowly, most notably in the cycle studio where virtual workouts are enabling us to run more classes in off-peak times.
 In our newest club however – one-year-old Les Mills Newmarket – virtual workouts make up 20 per cent of all group fitness attendances, despite a very high number of live classes.
-We believe this is due to ground-breaking studio design innovations in this club, and I plan to cover this further in future editions of Fit Business.
+We believe that this is due to the club's ground-breaking studio design innovations, and I plan to cover this further in future editions of Fit Business.